Refinance Break-Even Calculator

 The formula behind this

 Simple division: closing costs divided by monthly savings.
-5-year and 10-year savings assume you stay put and continue accruing benefit.
+The 5-year net saving assumes you stay put and continue accruing the monthly benefit.
 Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.

 What this doesn't capture